 Recommended Vitamin C Brand - 12 Best Vitamin C Supplements (2022) to Fight Against the Flu Virus

-As of April 2022, there are more than 40 studies that have been published to investigate the benefits of vitamin C against COVID-19.
-Check out the evidence tracker on vitamin C and COVID-19 from c19vitaminc.com (constantly updated).
+As of July 2022, there are more than 40 studies that have been published to investigate the benefits of vitamin C against COVID-19 (Source).

 Benefits of vitamin CVitamin C plays an essential role in the body.
 Thanks to its antioxidant properties, it has been found to have several benefits, particularly for skin and immune health.